WalshyDev/Discord-Status-Webhook/README.md

 ```

 ### Custom Status
-Sends an embed with color code #00c8ff and with the title "Deployed Maven Artifact"
+Sends an embed with the color code #00c8ff and with the title "Deployed"
 ```
 action "Send Deployed Status" {
   uses = "WalshyDev/Discord-Status-Webhook@master"